The Rush County, Indiana Courthouse (1896-)

 The courthouse is one of our state’s tallest, reaching 196 feet above street level, though the bulk of the building measures just 3 1/2 stories tall.
 Though it’s sheathed in limestone, the courthouse is supported by an early attempt at a steel frame.
 Each of the courthouse’s four corner towers are capped with a pyramidal roof, as is the main clock tower, which is framed by four conical turrets and rises from a steep, hipped roof.

-Aside from the first floor windows which are rectangular, the rest of the building features the rounded (not pointed) arches of the Richardson Romanesque style.
+Aside from rectangular windows on its first floor, the rest of the building features the rounded (not pointed) arches of the Richardson Romanesque style.
 A smooth, projecting stone course serves as a lintel that separates the second floor from the first, and a rectangular cornice supports corinthian pilasters that divide the second story’s arched windows, the tops of which have been filled in.
-Interestingly, no one knows the identity of whoever the two busts carved above the west entrance of the courthouse are supposed to represent, so I might as well say they both represent me!
-Inside, as we mentioned, very little of the building has been changed.

 Arcades and lintels separate the first floor from the second.